devranaydinoglu/wetorrent/README.md

 - **left**: number of bytes this peer still has to download, encoded in base ten ascii.
 - **event**: optional key which maps to started, completed, or stopped (or empty, which is the same as not being present).
 If not present, this is one of the announcements done at regular intervals.
 An announcement using started is sent when a download first begins, and one using completed is sent when the download is complete.
 No completed is sent if the file was complete when started.
 Downloaders send an announcement using stopped when they cease downloading.

+A tracker can keep track of multiple torrents based on its infohash.
+Infohashes can be mapped to a set of peers.

 Tracker responses are bencoded dictionaries.
-If a tracker response has a key `failure reason`, then that maps to a human readable string which explains why the query failed, and no other keys are required.
+If a tracker response has a key `failure reason`, then that maps to a human-readable string which explains why the query failed, and no other keys are required.
 Otherwise, it must have two keys: `interval`, which maps to the number of seconds the downloader should wait between regular rerequests, and `peers`.
 Peers maps to a list of dictionaries corresponding to peers, each of which contains the keys peer id, ip, and port, which map to the peer's self-selected ID, IP address or dns name as a string, and port number, respectively.
 More commonly is that trackers return a compact representation of the peer list.
 To reduce the size of tracker responses and to reduce memory and computational requirements in trackers, trackers may return peers as a packed string rather than as a bencoded list.
 It is suggested now to use a compact format where each peer is represented using only 6 bytes.
 The first 4 bytes contain the 32-bit ipv4 address.
 The remaining two bytes contain the port number.
 Both address and port use network-byte order.

-Multi-tracker torrent can be used for redundancy.

 ### Peer protocol